YengHer919/CS146/README.md

 # CS146 Lab 2
 I found the logic of this lab somewhat similar to HW1.
 For both Java and Python I made a for loop.
 It was for every character, add to hashmap/dictionary.
 If character already exsists in hashmap/dictionary, increment.
 Then I compared both haspmaps/dictionaries and added the necessary if/else and print statements

 # CS146 HW 2
 For this homework, I noticed that I needed a search algorithm.
 I simply implemented binary search but instead of searching if the number was greater than or less than middle, I was searching to see if middle was a bad version.
 If middle wasn't bad, that meant that the versions after it were bad.
 If it was bad, that meant that there was a bad version before it, or that it was the bad version.
 Either way, I would half the list everytime the loop iterated, making less searches to the API than if I were to brute force it

+#CS
+I first had to rememeber how the fibannacci seqeunce worked.
+After remembering the sequence and basic behavior, I started with four variables.
+All but one initialized with zeros, the outlier was an arbitrary number.
+I then tried some algebra with a for loop and some if statements, but I could only ever get the 0 1 1 part correct.
+After some tweaking I only got 0 1 2 3 5... onwards.
+I accomplished this by storing two zeros and a one within the variables I then added two variables and stored them within the outlier.
+I then swapped the values of the variables with each other.
+The one that stored the sum stayed the same, the one that was less than got updated to the previous greater than number, and the greater than variable was updated with the sum.
+If the program ended, the greater variable would be printed, if not then it would be used to increment the next sum variable.
+After a couple attempts of getting the beginning 0 1 1, I quit and searched it up.
+With a simple if statement in the beginning I got everything to turn out good.